ja3266/Drexel/24/Fall/INFO310/notes/Interfaces.md

 Researchers suggest that interfaces on appliances should be considered as "transient", meaning that the interaction is short.
 A few structured buttons is better than a massive array of confusing inputs.

 Some feedback is good, like knowing exactly how long the washer/dryer are going to take, but there are trade offs with screens over simple buttons or knobs.

+# In-Class Questions
+1. Describe your interface type in a sentence or two.
+Appliances are interfaces that people use for every-day mundane tasks.

+2. Give an example of a system using that interface type.
+Microwaves, ovens, refrigerators, etc..

+3. Share 1-2 takeaways from the Research and Design Considerations box.
+Appliance interfaces should be very straightforward, structured and functional.
+These designs should be transient, meaning they should be short interactions that don't require much learning to use them.